spacelift-io/spacelift-migration-kit-chilly/custom/README.md

 Check `spacemk generate --help` for all `--stack-type` option values.

+## Ignore Stack Branch Changes

+Once the data has been exported, run the `spacemk generate --ignore-branch-changes` command to generate Terraform code which ignores changes to the `branch` argument for stacks.

 ## Infracost Integration

 Once the administrative stack has run and Spacelift resources have been created, manually set the value for the `INFRACOST_API_KEY` environment variable in the `Infracost` context in Spacelift.